joelverhagen/flask-rauth/docs/index.rst

 --------

 This tutorial should be able to help you get started with using OAuth 2.0 or OAuth 1.0a with your Flask application.
-If you want to use Ofly (Shutterfly), then take a look at :ref:`the example <ofly-example-label>` below.

 Sign up with the external service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~